Bandera Top Ten Fun Things To See And Do

 - Play some golf - Flying L Guest Ranch has a fun and scenic 18 holes of golf just 5 minutes outside Bandera, Tapitio Springs has 27 outstanding golf holes, and nearby Kerrville has a fun public course - click on each to read our reviews or check out this Central Texas Golf Map

 - Go bar hopping - one of the reasons we love Bandera is because of the fun and lively bars where you can party with the very friendly locals (you are guaranteed to meet some charters from true cowboys to huge rich ranch owners) or dance to some excellent bands.
 Each of the bars is different and unique in its own way so you need to check them all out.
-The Long Horn Saloon is owned by Brian Black, Clint Black's brother, and always gets a lively crowd and good band; Arky's is one of the original Texas honky tonks and is a must see and famous for their Texas swing bands and sawdust dancefloor;
+The Long Horn Saloon is owned by Brian Black, Clint Black's brother, and always gets a lively crowd and good band; Arky's is one of the original Texas honky tonks and is a must see and famous for their Texas swing bands and sawdust dancefloor; We just heard that The Long Horn Saloon is now permanently closed.

 - Grab some good gub - try the breakfast buffet at Old Spanish Trail, one of the original restaurants in Bandera